TechedLemur/expo-workshop/docs/tasks.md

   - Set the default background color to Primary cream white for the screens in the drawer layout.
     - Hint: Scene Container styles
   - Set the header color to Primary red and the text color to white.
-    - Hint: Create custom element for the background
+    - Hint: Headerstyle and tint properties
 - Profile image
   - Make it possible to select a profile image from phone library or take a new picture.
     - https://reactnative.dev/docs/image#examples